shlinkio/shlink-docker-image/README.md

 * `DB_PASSWORD`: The password credential to be used when the driver is mysql.
 * `DB_HOST`: The host name of the database server  when the driver is mysql.
 * `DB_PORT`: The port in which the database service is running when the driver is mysql.
 Defaults to **3306**.
+* `DISABLE_TRACK_PARAM`: The name of a query param that can be used to visit short URLs avoiding the visit to be tracked.
+This feature won't be available if not value is provided.
+* `DELETE_SHORT_URL_THRESHOLD`: The amount of visits on short URLs which will not allow them to be deleted.
+Defaults to `15`.
+* `LOCALE`: Defines the default language for error pages when a user accesses a short URL which does not exist.
+Supported values are **es** and **en**.
+Defaults to **en**.
+* `VALIDATE_URLS`: Boolean which tells if shlink should validate a status 20x (after following redirects) is returned when trying to shorten a URL.
+Defaults to `true`.
+* `NOT_FOUND_REDIRECT_TO`: If a URL is provided here, when a user tries to access an invalid short URL, he/she will be redirected to this value.
+If this env var is not provided, the user will see a generic `404 - not found` page.

 ## Versions